openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Offer {#credential-offer}

-The Credential Issuer makes a Credential Offer by allowing the End-User to invoke the Wallet using the Wallet's Credential Offer Endpoint defined in (#client-metadata) (for example by clicking a link) and/or rendering a QR code containing the Credential Offer that the End-User can scan in a wallet or an arbitrary camera application.
+The Credential Issuer makes a Credential Offer by allowing the End-User to invoke the Wallet using the Wallet's Credential Offer Endpoint defined in (#client-metadata).
+For example, by clicking a link and/or rendering a QR code containing the Credential Offer that the End-User can scan in a wallet or an arbitrary camera application.

 Credential Issuers MAY also communicate Credential Offers directly to a Wallet's backend but any mechanism for doing so is currently outside the scope of this specification.